 - Analysing and reviewing on a sample basis the key structures, systems, processes, procedures and controls relating to the Group level collation, validation and reporting of CR performance data including:

 - Using questionnaires to survey a limited purpose non-statistical sample of sites to gain an understanding of key processes and controls for reporting selected performance data to the Group CR team.
-Sites were selected based on safety performance, materiality to the Group and inherent risk of location.
+Sites were selected based on environmental and safety performance, materiality to the Group and inherent risk of location.
 We did not perform any site visits during our work.

 - Examining underlying documents to corroborate questionnaire outcomes and to inform our assessment of the subject matter to be assured.